Pre-arrival checklist for incoming exchange students

 Exchange students who come to study at Karolinska Institutet within an established exchange agreement are eligible to apply for accommodation through Karolinska Institutet Housing (KI Housing).

-To get an idea of what the accommodation looks like, please visit the Students at KI-blog, where students have written about housing in Stockholm as well as filmed the locations.
+To get an idea of what the accommodation looks like, please visit the students blogs, where students have written about housing in Stockholm as well as filmed the locations.

 Student Accommodation through KI Housing